 I never let tons of paperwork destroy my precious time with my family.
 I set boundaries.
 I know that teaching has been an important part of my identity but it doesn’t make me forget my responsibilities as a mother.
-No way will it be the reason of disappointments to my children.
+No way will it be the reason for disappointments to my children.

 With my best organizational skills, things will work out fine.
 I will not let chronic stress eats my energy.
 Of course, I always work hard both at home and in school; however, I make sure that these things don’t overlap!
 Does this make sense?

 If poor classroom management is one of the causes of teacher burnout, then as teachers we should design our classrooms for active learning.
 Promoting collaborative learning experiences will help maintain students’ focus.
 And, this is what we want right?

 With the advent of technology and modernization, our students clamor for more interesting activities.
 They hate it when a teacher just sits and lectures them about the world.
 It makes them restless and the results will stress out the teacher.

 By introducing new activities in the classrooms, we are creating a more productive and positive learning environment.
 Once our students are engaged, they will participate actively in the different group activities and learning will turn out to be so fun and exciting!